getCUJO/QoOID/draft-ietf-ippm-qoo.md

 This document and the QoO framework assume that network quality can be represented by a minimum required throughput, a set of latency percentiles, and packet loss rates with the expectation that these measurables will ultimately also capture changes to additional factors.
 Hence, similar to Quality Attenuation {{TR-452.1}}, the QoO framework assesses the network state based on latency distributions and packet loss probabilities and additionally considers throughput.
-This design ensures composability {{RFC6049}}, enabling network operators to achieve fault isolation ({{Section 5.4.4 of I-D.ietf-opsawg-rfc5706bis}}), advanced root-cause analyses from within the network ({{Section 5.4.3 of I-D.ietf-opsawg-rfc5706bis}}), and network planning while supporting comprehensive end-to-end tests.
+This design ensures spatial composability {{RFC6049}}, enabling network operators to achieve fault isolation ({{Section 5.4.4 of I-D.ietf-opsawg-rfc5706bis}}), advanced root-cause analyses from within the network ({{Section 5.4.3 of I-D.ietf-opsawg-rfc5706bis}}), and network planning while supporting comprehensive end-to-end tests.